kiankaas/personal-soccer-stats-analysis/README.md

 # Personal Soccer Stats Analysis

+## Introduction

+This project analyzes my personal soccer performance and my team's results over three years using data I've manually collected.
+By combining key metrics with additional insights such as weather conditions and competition level, this project aims to uncover meaningful patterns and insights.

 ## Background

 I have been a lifelong soccer player and fan, having played club soccer from the age of 5 until 18.
 After taking a three-year break from the sport, I returned to soccer in 2021 when I joined Fraser Mills FC United, a Burnaby-based amateur men's soccer club where I play as the team's striker.